lambsnd/oonagh/docs/README.md

     a) [using RStudio](#upload-new-file-to-github),

     b) OR editing the file directly on GitHub.
+Click on the file you want to edit, then on the file window, upper right corner, you will see a pencil :pencil2: icon to edit.
+GitHub provides a file preview for Markdown and RMarkdown files.

 #### Tutorial by [Dani Rebouças](https://www.github.com/drebouca)